Fractals and the monadic second order theory of one successor: -smooth points on -sets

-It is easy to see that $\mathscr{R}$ defines a Cantor subset of $\R$ if and only if it defines a nowhere dense subset of $\R$ without isolated points (take closures).
+It is easy to see that $\mathcal{R}$ defines a Cantor subset of $\R$ if and only if it defines a nonempty, nowhere dense subset of $\R$ without isolated points (take closures).

-\begin{proof} We apply induction on $n$.
+\begin{proof}[Proof of Lemma \ref{lem:cantor1}] We proceed by induction on $n$.
 Suppose $n=1$.
-Let $U$ be an open set that intersects $A$.
-Then $A\cap U$ contains an isolated point.
+Since $\dim A =0$, we know that $A$ is nowhere dense by SBCT.
+Let $U\subseteq \R$ be an open set that intersects $A$.
+Since nowhere dense, definable subsets of $\R$ have isolated points, the intersection $A\cap U$ must contain an isolated point.
 Thus the isolated points of $A$ are dense in $A$.

 Now suppose $n>1$.
-Let $\pi : \R^n \to \R^{n - 1}$ be the coordinate projection onto the first $n$ coordinates.
-Proposition~\ref{prop:project1} shows that $\dim \pi(A) = 0$.
-Induction and the fact that $\pi(A)$ is $\DSig$ implies that $\pi(A)$ contains an isolated point $x$.
-Then $A_x$ is a definable zero-dimensional subset of $\R$ and thus contains an isolated point $t$.
-It is easy to see that $(x,t)$ is isolated in $A$. \end{proof}
+Let $\pi_0 : \R^n \to \R^{n - 1}$ be the coordinate projection onto the first $n$ coordinates.
+By Fact~\ref{prop:project1} we have that $\dim \pi_0(A) = 0$.
+Since $\pi_0(A)$ is $\DSig$, it contains an isolated point $x$ by induction.
+Since $A_x$ is a definable subset of $\R$ with topological dimension 0, it also contains an isolated point $t$.
+This $(x,t)$ is an isolated point in $A$. \end{proof}

-We are now ready to prove Theorem A. In the proof below we apply the fact that an arbitrary subset of $\R^n$ is $n$-dimensional if and only if it has nonempty interior (see Engelking \cite[Theorem 1.8.10]{Engelking}).
+We are now ready to prove Theorem A. In the proof below we apply the fact that an arbitrary subset of $\R^n$ has topological dimension $n$ if and only if it has nonempty interior (see \cite[Theorem 1.8.10]{Engelking}).